Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-timeline.md

 [Source](https://axiacoin.network/axialunars-first-adventure/)

-On 4th January 2020, the AXIASolar mainnet runtime, which at that time still wasn't live, was uploaded to the AXIALunar chain during a runtime upgrade.
-The mishap was due to a recent split of the AXIALunar logic from the AXIASolar logic and that runtime was not properly named.
+On 4th January 2020, the AXIACoin mainnet runtime, which at that time still wasn't live, was uploaded to the AXIALunar chain during a runtime upgrade.
+The mishap was due to a recent split of the AXIALunar logic from the AXIACoin logic and that runtime was not properly named.
 This led to a halt of block production on the AXIALunar chain and bricked the chain entirely.

 The solution to the issue involved a rollback of the chain history before the problematic runtime